Ka'b ibn al-Ashraf

 Ka'b ibn al-Ashraf (كعب بن الأشرف; died c.
-624) was, according Islamic texts, a Jewish leader and poet in Medina.
+624) was, according to Islamic texts, a pre-Islamic Arabic poet and contemporary of Muhammad in Medina.
+Scholars identify him as a Jewish leader.

 Biography

 Ka'b was born to a father from the Arab Tayy tribe and a mother from the Jewish Banu Nadir tribe.
 His father having died early, Ka'b was brought up in his mother's family and in her faith.
 He was recognized as belonging to his mother's tribe, in which he was one of the leading men.

 The order to kill Ka'b is mentioned in numerous hadiths.
 Muhammad made it clear to his companions that he wished Ka'b dealt with, saying, "Who is willing to deal with Ka’b bin Al-Ashraf who has irritated Allah and His Messenger?"
 Muhammad bin Maslama volunteered and was aided by several others, including Ka‘b’s foster brother, Abu Na'ila.
 Ibn Maslamah was troubled that this assassination would involve lying to Ka'b, but Muhammad gave him a dispensation to do so.
 They took Ka'b out for a walk late at night and killed him.